Flat-Earther Kyrie Irving Took Twitter Beatdown During Solar Eclipse

 Monday wasn’t a good day for Kyrie Irving on Twitter.

-As you probably know by now, The Cleveland Cavaliers guard is one of those people who believe that Planet Earth, in all its spherical, life-sustaining beauty, actually is flat.
+As you probably know by now, the Cleveland Cavaliers guard is one of those people who believes that Earth, in all its spherical, life-sustaining beauty, actually is flat.
 Well, Monday’s solar eclipse provided further ammunition for people who love to rag on Irving and his fellow flat-Earth truthers.

 Check out some of the shots “Uncle Drew” took on the Twitterverse: